manel15279/Intelligent-Information-retrieval-System/README.md

 ## Features

-- **Indexing**: Implement algorithms for extracting terms, removing stopwords, and normalizing terms in documents.
+- **Indexing**: Implement algorithms for extracting terms, removing stopwords, and normalizing terms in documents using NLTK.
 Create descriptor and inverse files to facilitate retrieval.
 - **Query Matching**: Implement retrieval models such as scalar product, cosine measure, Jaccard measure, boolean models (AND, OR, NOT), and BM25 probabilistic model.
-- **Evaluation**: Compare retrieval models based on precision, recall, F-measure, and plot precision-recall curves.
+- **Evaluation**: Compare retrieval models based on average precision, P@5, P@10, recall, F-measure, and plot precision-recall curves.

 ---